NEXT AUCTION DATE SAT 5th SEPT 2020 New Guidelines Apply

 What are the costs to sell my item(s) at auction?

 We charge £2 per item to be included in the sale and 0.50p per item for goods that require PAT testing.
 When your item(s) is sold 20% commission is charged.
-If you decided to place a reserve price on your item(s) and it does not sell, it is automatically entered into two further auctions, if after the second sale the item(s) is still not sold and is not collected within three working days the item(s) will be disposed of and a disposal fee will be charged.
+If you decided to place a reserve price on your item(s) and it does not sell, it is automatically entered into one further auctions, if after the second sale the item(s) is still not sold and is not collected within three working days the item(s) will be disposed of and a disposal fee will be charged.
 A 10% offering fee will be charged for any reserve items that do not reach reserve.

 What happens when my item(s) are sold?

-After the auction you must contact us at firstname.lastname@example.org (01429) 863399 and we will let you know if your item(s) sold, we will then let you know how much you items sold for and the relevant sale / fee deductions.
+After the auction you must contact us at firstname.lastname@example.org or (01429) 863399 and we will let you know if your item(s) sold, we will then let you know how much your items sold for and the relevant sale / fee deductions.
 Payment will then be made via bank transfer or cash (under £40) and sent to you ten working days after the auction date subject to the auctioneer receiving the amount due from the purchaser.

 Do you have on-site catering?